-2.10 A designated rating organization must establish a committee responsible for implementing a rigorous and formal process for reviewing, on at least an annual basis, and making changes to the methodologies, models and key ratings assumptions it uses.
-This review must include consideration of the appropriateness of the designated rating organization's methodologies, models and key ratings assumptions if they are used or intended to be applied to new types of instruments or securities.
-This process must be conducted independently of the business lines that are responsible for credit rating activities.
-The responsible committee must report to the board of directors of the designated rating organization.

-2.11 When methodologies, models or key ratings assumptions used in credit rating activities are changed, a designated rating organization must do each of the following:
+- 2.11 The designated rating organization will establish a committee to be responsible for implementing a rigorous and formal process for reviewing, on at least an annual basis, and making changes to the methodologies, models and key ratings assumptions it uses.
+This review will include consideration of the appropriateness of the designated rating organization's methodologies, models and key ratings assumptions if they are used or intended to be applied to new types of structures, instruments or securities.
+This process will be conducted independently of the business lines that are responsible for credit rating activities.
+The committee will report to its board of directors or the board of directors of a DRO affiliate that is a parent of the designated rating organization. - 2.12 If a methodology, model or key ratings assumption used in a credit rating activity is changed, the designated rating organization will do each of the following: - (a) promptly identify each credit rating likely to be affected if the credit rating were to be re-rated using the new methodology, model or key ratings assumption and, using the same means of communication the organization generally uses for the credit ratings, disclose the scope of credit ratings likely to be affected by the change in methodology, model or key ratings assumption;

-- (a) promptly, using the same means of communication as was used for the distribution of the affected credit ratings, disclose the likely scope of credit ratings expected to be affected by the change in methodologies, models or key ratings assumptions; - (b) promptly place the affected credit ratings under observation; - (c) within six months of the change, review the affected credit ratings; - (d) re-rate all credit ratings that have been based on those methodologies, models or key rating assumptions if, following the review described in (c) above, the overall combined effect of the changes affects those credit ratings.

-2.12 A designated rating organization must ensure that adequate personnel and financial resources are allocated to monitoring and updating its ratings.
-Except for ratings that clearly indicate they do not entail ongoing surveillance, once a rating is published the designated rating organization must monitor the rated entity's creditworthiness on an ongoing basis and, at least annually, update the rating.
-In addition, the designated rating organization must initiate a review of the status of a rating upon becoming aware of any information that might reasonably be expected to result in a rating action (including termination of a rating), consistent with the applicable rating methodology and must promptly update the rating, as appropriate, based on the results of such review.
+- (b) promptly place each credit rating identified under subsection (a) under surveillance; - (c) within six months of the change, review each credit rating identified under subsection (a) with respect to its accuracy; - (d) re-rate a credit rating if, following the review required in subsection (c), the change, alone or combined with all other changes, affects the accuracy of the credit rating. - 2.13 The designated rating organization will ensure that adequate personnel and financial resources are allocated to monitoring and updating its credit ratings.
+Except for ratings that clearly indicate they do not entail ongoing monitoring, once a rating is published the designated rating organization will monitor the rated entity's creditworthiness on an ongoing basis and, at least annually, update the rating.
+In addition, the designated rating organization must initiate a review of the accuracy of a rating upon becoming aware of any information that might reasonably be expected to result in a rating action (including termination of a rating), consistent with the applicable rating methodology and must promptly update the rating, as appropriate, based on the results of such review.

-Subsequent monitoring must incorporate all cumulative experience obtained.
+Subsequent monitoring will incorporate all cumulative experience obtained.

-2.13 If a designated rating organization uses separate analytical teams for determining initial ratings and for subsequent monitoring, each team must have the requisite level of expertise and resources to perform their respective functions in a timely manner.

-2.14 If a designated rating organization makes its ratings available to the public and discontinues any rating, the designated rating organization must disclose that fact using the same means of communication as was used for the distribution of the rating.
-If a designated rating organization's ratings are provided only to its subscribers, the designated rating organization must announce to its subscribers if it discontinues any rating the subscriber subscribes for.
-In both cases, continuing publications by the designated rating organization of the discontinued rating must indicate the date the rating was last updated and disclose the fact that the rating is no longer being updated and the reasons for the decision to discontinue the rating.
+- 2.14 If the designated rating organization uses separate analytical teams for determining initial ratings and for subsequent monitoring, the organization will ensure each team has the requisite level of expertise and resources to perform their respective functions competently and in a timely manner. - 2.15 If the designated rating organization discloses a credit rating to the public and subsequently discontinues the rating, the designated rating organization will disclose that the rating has been discontinued using the same means of communication as was used for the disclosure of the rating.
+If the designated rating organization discloses a rating only to its subscribers, if it discontinues the rating, the designated rating organization will disclose to each subscriber of that rating that the rating has been discontinued.
+In both cases, a subsequent publication by the designated rating organization of the discontinued rating will indicate the date the rating was last updated and disclose that the rating is no longer being updated and the reasons for the decision to discontinue the rating.